 Natural resources are materials such as water, topsoil, air, land, forests, fish and wildlife, and minerals occurring in nature that are essential or useful to humans.
 They have significance economically, recreationally, culturally, and aesthetically.
+The natural resources of Wiota are culturally, aesthetically, and recreationally important to the Town residents.
+Culturally, Wiota's natural resources provide the basis for the traditionally activities of hunting (especially deer hunting) and fishing.
+Hunting, fishing, and camping contribute to residents' quality of life in the Town.
 These resources are combined into the recognized natural systems in which we live.
+The rivers, creeks, woods, and hills, shaped by centuries of erosion, physically define Wiota and provide the natural tapestry of life for residents.

-These systems, or combinations of natural materials, can be referred to as "natural environments", "ecosystems", "biomes", or "natural habitats", among others.
+The combination of natural materials, can be referred to as "natural environments", "ecosystems", "biomes", or "natural habitats", among others.
 Human activities affect all natural resources that in turn can often have significant, sometimes adverse, impacts on the human community.